elizabeth-poggie/elizabeth-poggie/_content/notes/lab-4-user-interfaces.md

 - Tablet: 595px to 1076px
 - Desktop: 1077px and above

-And for each breakpoint, factor in the below views ...
+And for each breakpoint, factor in the below layouts ...

 # Part 3) Get Educated Page (20%)